Ukrainian drone hits a plant deep inside Russia after record Russian drone attacks in June

 Russia last month launched 5,438 drones at Ukraine, a new monthly record, according to official data collated by The Associated Press.

-Meanwhile, a Ukrainian drone hit an industrial plant in Izhevsk, about 1,000 kilometers (620 miles) east of Moscow, injuring several people and starting a fire, Alexander Brechalov, head of the Udmurtia region, said.
+Meanwhile, a Ukrainian drone hit an industrial plant in Izhevsk, about 1,000 kilometers (620 miles) east of Moscow, killing three people and injuring 35, Alexander Brechalov, head of the Udmurtia region, said.
 The plant’s workers were evacuated, he said.

 The drone struck the Kupol Electromechanical Plant, which produces air defense systems and drones for the Russian military, according to an official with Ukraine’s Security Service, the SBU.